Pinkerton (detective agency): U.S. government contractor

-However, as news leaked about the Pinkertons' involvement in strikebreaking, lawmakers began pushing against government contracts with the Pinkertons.
-The Pinkertons reached their zenith in the 1870s and 80s, which saw them frequently engage in violent crackdowns against striking workers.
+As news leaked about the Pinkertons' involvement in strikebreaking, lawmakers began pushing against government contracts with the Pinkertons.
+The Pinkertons reached their zenith in the 1870s and 80s, which had them frequently engage in violent crackdowns against striking workers.
 The most notable example of this was the involvement of the Pinkertons in the Great Railroad Strike of 1877.
-However, it was the confrontation in Homestead, Pennsylvania, in 1892 that led to a national outcry against the Pinkerton Detective Agency.
+The confrontation in Homestead, Pennsylvania, in 1892, however, led to a national outcry against the Pinkerton Detective Agency.
 Following the strike, Congress took swift action against the Pinkertons and passed the Anti-Pinkerton Act in 1893, which severely curtailed the relationship between the federal government and the agency.
 The act states that "individuals employed by the Pinkerton Detective Agency, or similar organization, may not be employed by the government of the United States or the government of the District of Columbia."

 Molly Maguires

 In the 1870s, Franklin B. Gowen, then president of the Philadelphia and Reading Railroad, hired the agency to investigate the labor unions in the company's mines.
 A Pinkerton agent, James McParland, using the alias "James McKenna", infiltrated the Molly Maguires, a 19th-century secret society of mainly Irish-American coal miners, leading to the downfall of the organization.

 The incident inspired Arthur Conan Doyle's Sherlock Holmes novel The Valley of Fear (1914–1915).
 A Pinkerton agent also appears in a small role in "The Adventure of the Red Circle", a 1911 Holmes story.
 A 1970 film, The Molly Maguires, was loosely based on the incident.